 Wednesday 12pm-2am (DO NOT ARRIVE BEFORE MIDDAY)

-If you arrive outside these hours you will have to find somewhere else to camp till gate re-opens.
+If you arrive outside these hours you will have to find somewhere else to safely camp till gate re-opens.
+Please do not camp on the side of the road.
 Security is in place when gate is closed.

 Supporting the local communities that support us